WillOram/AzureAD-incident-response/README.md

 -   **Rotate credentials for Service Principals and Applications and revoke refresh tokens**

--   **Reset passwords of all privileged accounts and revoke refresh tokens**
+-   **Reset passwords of all privileged accounts, revoke Azure AD refresh tokens and audit registered devices**

+-   **Configure number matching in multifactor authentication (MFA) notifications**

 -   **Review guest / third-party accounts and disable accounts where possible**